elgorro/DeleteDuplicatedMediaFiles/readme.md

-# Enhanced Delete Duplicated Media Files
+# Delete Duplicated Media Files

 A powerful, feature-rich bash script for finding and removing duplicate media files using FFMPEG content hashing.